Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Numerical investigation

 In a Lüscher analysis, both the two-particle energy levels and the single-particle masses are important as both enter the calculation.
-Consequently, a large correlation between the two can result in a significant error cancellation.
+Consequently, a large correlation between the two can result in a significant error cancelation.
 Therefore, we also analyzed the correlated ratio between the interacting energies and the threshold energy $m_D + m_{D^*}$.
-The results are displayed in the lower panels of Figure~\ref{fig:operator_importance}.
-Compared to the upper panels, we see a large error cancellation, which results in a more significant difference between the result from the bilocal and the full operator basis.
-For both the ground and the first excited state, we see a step-like decrease in the energies from the bilocal bases, and they do not reach the 12 operators result.
-On the other hand, the bases with local operators result in energies that stabilize when only including a few operator groups.
+The results are displayed in the lower panels of Fig.~\ref{fig:operator_importance}.
+Compared to the upper panels, we see a large error cancelation, which results in a more significant difference between the result from the bilocal and the full operator basis.
+For both the ground and the first excited state, we see a steplike decrease in the energy estimates from the bilocal bases, and they do not reach the 12-operators result.
+On the other hand, the bases with local operators result in energy estimates that stabilize when only including a few operator groups.
 Consequently, the best estimates from the bilocal and the full operator bases differ significantly.
 For the ground state, the difference is roughly 2~$\sigma$ and for the first excited state it is approximately 3~$\sigma$.
 Presumably, adding more $D^{(*)}D^*$ operators on higher momentum shells to the bilocal operator basis would decrease the resulting energies.
 However, the bilocal operators become increasingly expensive on higher momentum shells due to the larger number of momentum combinations.

 This type of operator-importance analysis provides a useful way to test the reliability of the extracted spectrum.
-Even without comparing the energies from the bilocal and the full basis, one can infer that the first excited state is not reliably determined using only our set of bilocal operators.
+Even without comparing the energy estimates from the bilocal and the full basis, one can infer that the first excited state is not reliably determined using only our set of bilocal operators.